Bookmark and Share

 Latest News > Bumblebee Babies >

-Amaze (or bore) your friends in February with your bumble bee knowledge.
-Simply point to any that you see with absolute certainty and say "oh look, a female bumblebee".
-How can you be sure?
-Because the only ones flying in February are the females.
+Your friends will be amazed and wonder how you are able to identify the gender of a passing bumblebee.
+In fact all the bumblebees flying in February are females.
 All the males died off last year when the cold weather set in.
 The females hibernate through the winter, carrying the eggs for the next generation.

 After spending the whole winter without food, their first stop will be on the early blooming plants for a drink of nectar.
 After a quick refuel they'll be looking for a suitable place to lay their eggs.